-Often called a “small Tuscany”, the Istrian peninsula is home to many natural and man-made sights.
+O ften called a “small Tuscany,” the Istrian peninsula is home to many natural and man-made sights.
 The bilingual region of Istria offers port towns with colorful houses on the seafront as well as medieval hilltop towns in the interior.
 The red soil produces prime foods and wines, with premium gifts of nature such as truffles.

 Although it is hard to select only a few locations and stories in Istria, we focus firstly on Motovun town, perched above a calm valley, with history dating to Roman times.
-It’s fortifications are great for looking towards the three corners of Istria.
+Its fortifications are great for looking towards the three corners of Istria.

 Not to be missed is Pula, the largest city on the peninsula.
-The former Austro-Hungarian main naval port is chock-full of fortifications, but most known for the 6th largest standing Roman amphitheatre.
+The former Austro-Hungarian main naval port is chock-full of fortifications, but most known for the 6th largest still-standing Roman amphitheatre.
 The nearby cranes used in shipbuilding light up in different colors each night.

 Required experience and equipment

 What better way is there to see Croatia than with a photographer whose job is to travel and explore.
-Igor Nobilo made photography his profession 18 years ago.
+Igor Nobilo made photography his profession over 20 years ago.
 Since then he has traveled extensively across Croatia and beyond on assignments and for fun.
-He has a passion for reportage and exploring the world around us.
-His expertise in photography enables him to provide a wide range of educational and practical lessons.
-He actively engages in photo workshops for aspiring photographers and has excellent English skills from his life in the United States.
-Check him out at www.igornobilo.info.
+He has a passion for reportage and exploring the world around us, while his photojournalism background provides great flexibility for many situations.
+He hold the title of Master Photographer, able to provide a wide range of educational and practical lessons.